madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 ## Real life example

+In india alot of restaurants have different types of cuisines and then they are divided by the region and then by the type.
+The first layer of selection(the cuisine) provides the second layer of selection(the type of dish) and then comes the dishes itself.
+This is an example of the abstract factory design pattern.
 ![image](https://i.imgur.com/cIbQG0p.png)

 **_The Problem_**: Now in the above example of buttons, there was a separation based on OS.
 But imagine in a case of a framework, where there are buttons, alerts, input boxes, and so many things.
 The call can differ based on the OS they are on.
 Now imagine you as a developer instantiating a MacOS button, Alert and Windows button, Alert from the class itself; it would be tedious, wouldn't it?
 To tackle this problem of